tbklang/documentation/docs/introduction/12-aims.md

 -   Custom byte-packing
     -   Allowing the user to deviate from the normal struct packing structure in favor of a tweaked packing technique
-    -   Custom packing on a system that doesn't agree with the alignment of your data **is** allowed but the default is to pack accordingly to the respective platform
+    -   Custom packing on a system that doesn’t agree with the alignment of your data **is** allowed but the default is to pack accordingly to the respective platform